 We take the security of your data very seriously.
-These are some of the steps we're taking to protect you and your organization:
+These are some of the steps we're taking to protect you and your team:

 All pages are only available to logged in users with the proper credentials within your team, and we have several roadblocks throughout our systems to make sure of this.
 You or any team administrator can revoke or refine access to any team member at any point.